kpireporter/kpireporter/docs/plugins/index.rst

   expected to output text, but can generate binary "blobs" that can later be linked to or rendered inline. :ref:`Read more about Views <api-view>`.
 **Output driver plugins**
-  allow you to change a report's destination.
-A report can be written to a local disk, uploaded to a cloud storage system, or directly sent as mail.
+  allow you to change how a report is published, e.g., written to a local disk, uploaded to a cloud storage system, or directly sent as mail.
   :ref:`Read more about Output drivers <api-output-driver>`.

 Installing plugins